paulondc/enum-support/README.md

 [![Build Status](https://travis-ci.org/paulondc/enum-support.svg?branch=master)](https://travis-ci.org/paulondc/enum-support)

-This modules provides a very simple interface for enums in javascript.
-Enum objects in this implementation are created through a plain object where the key is validated as a string in "Capital" and the value is validated as a number.
-Also, this module makes sure the enum does not duplicated values among its members.
+This modules provides a fairly simple interface for enums in javascript.
+The enum object in this implementation is created through a plain object where the keys are required to be defined by either a string in "Capital" or "UPPERCASE" and the values are required to be defined numerically.
+Also, this module makes sure that an enum does not have duplicated values among its members.

 #### Requirement
 This module requires support for [ES6](http://es6-features.org)